KangLiao929/MOWA/README.md

 >  * A prompt learning module, guided by a lightweight point-based classifier, is designed to facilitate task-aware image warpings.

 Check out more visual results and interactions [here](https://kangliao929.github.io/projects/mowa/).

+## 📣News
+- MOWA has been included in [AI Art Weekly #80](https://aiartweekly.com/issues/80).

+## 📝 Changelog

+- [x] 2023.04.16: The paper of the arXiv version is online.
+- [ ] Release the code and pre-trained model.
+- [ ] Release a demo for users to try MOWA online.
+- [ ] Release an interactive interface to drag the control points and perform customized warpings.

 ## Code
 Coming soon.